-If cleaning is required, the mouthpiece entry port should be cleaned.
-Since it will not take much more time, it is prudent the entire external portion of the instrument's case, where the operator or subject can come in contact with the instrument should be cleaned.
+If cleaning is required, to clean the instrument, the mouthpiece entry port should be cleaned along with the breath flow exit port on the rear face of the instrument.
+Since it will not take much more time, it is prudent the entire external portion of the instrument's case be cleaned as well.